pastebt/xmlrpc/README.md

-You also can register a function using RegFunc(f interface, name string, padParams bool) Which will register f, with name, if name is "", thhem use name of f
+You also can register a function using RegFunc(f interface, name string, padParams bool) Which will register f, with name, if name is "", then use name of f, check the demo